-Assistant Professor of the Philosophy of Justice, Rights and Social Change
+Associate Professor of the Philosophy of Justice, Rights, and Social Change and Associate Director of the Master's Program in Sustainable International Development

 firstname.lastname@example.org • Heller-Brown Building • 157 • 781-736-5338

 General topics in applied moral and political philosophy; comparative religions; theories of justice; development ethics; philosophy of human rights and theories of democracy

 - HS 235f - Democracy and Development

 - HS 259f - Topics in Sustainable Development

 - HS 292f - Critical Thinking and Advanced Professional Writing

 - HS 293f - Religion and Development